SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

       *Figure 15: The chosen value*

-   After clicking the confirm button, the results will be shown on the terminal as shown in figure 16.
+   After clicking the confirm button, the results (Crystal type, the old offset, and the new offset) will be shown on the terminal as shown in figure 16.

    .. figure:: /images/energyCalibrationResults.png
       :align: center
       :alt: Energy calibration results.

-      *Figure 16: Energy calibration results *
+      *Figure 16: Energy calibration results*

    .. warning:: If the *Confirm* button is clicked without choosing a value, an error messages will be shown in the terminal.